corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

     enabled: true
 ```

-If the broker certificate is self-signed or can not be trusted for some other reason, create a Kubernetes secret containing the client trust store.
+If the broker certificate is self-signed or cannot be trusted for some other reason, create a Kubernetes secret containing the client trust store.
 The trust store can be in PEM or JKS format.
 If JKS format is used, you can supply a password for the trust store.
 The following example is for a trust store in PEM format stored against the `ca.crt` key in the Kubernetes secret:
 ```yaml
 kafka
   tls: